 Tough love – I can tell you as a mom that practicing tough love with your kids is truly one of the toughest things we go through in life.
-I have freely given advice about “tough love” to others in the past, and it seemed so clear to me the exact right thing to do.
-However, when faced with a tough love decision with my own son, the right path was not so obvious.
+I have freely given advice about “tough love” to others in the past, and the exact right thing to do seemed so clear to me.
+However, when faced with a tough love decision with my own son, the right path was not obvious.
 Having recently been in this situation myself, one thing I know for certain is I will never judge anyone’s decisions for their kids again.
 We are all doing the best we can!

 Bipolar Disorder I

 Honestly, I thought this was a perfect plan for him, and would provide a much needed break for myself, my husband and our younger son.
-They had a placement, and everything seemed to be working out– when we suddenly learned they filled the last room at the sober house prior to receiving our son’s official application.
-We were devastated.
+They had an opening for him, and everything seemed to be working out.
+Then we suddenly learned they had filled the last room at the sober house prior to receiving our son’s official application.
+We were devastated…..

 Next, we got a call from our son’s psychiatrist from the behavioral health unit.
 He said we should take him to a homeless shelter in the area, and then have him apply for the outpatient treatment program.
 He explained it wasn’t the ideal situation, but they could also fill up so we should take him that day.
 A good option was better than no option, so he recommended not waiting for ideal.

 My husband and I were basically numb that night.
-To say I was anxious, depressed and extremely sad would be an understatement.
+To say I was extremely sad, overwhelmed and feeling scared would be an understatement.
 There are no essential oils that could overcome my extreme sadness.
 I did take a couple of Adaptiv Capsules, diffused Adaptiv and Frankincense and applied them both over my heart, which helped a little.
 The only thing that truly helped that night was prayer and talking with my husband.